 Dye doesn’t stain the same for everyone.
 Chris notes that “everyone’s skin is different, some people don’t stain much at all, while others stain within 10 to 20 minutes.”
 A possible explanation for this?
 “I find people who are using retinol creams on their face or do a lot of laser treatments tend to stain more easily,” he shares.
 The more you know!

-At the salon I use either Redken Color Stain Remover Pads or Roux Clean Touch Hair Color Stain Remover and a towel.
-Both are available on Amazon.
-My mom has a trick where she uses a baby wipe and it works like a charm too!
+“At the salon, I use either Redken Color Stain Remover Pads or Roux Clean Touch Hair Color Stain Remover and a towel,” shares Chris.
+He then shares a family secret for hair dye removal.
+“My mom has a trick where she uses a baby wipe and it works like a charm, too.”

-If you’re going to do your color at home, put a thin coating of Vaseline along your hairline, ears and neck before you start.
-It will create a barrier between your skin and the hair color, preventing stains.
+Vaseline is a great go-to for at-home color.
+“If you’re going to do your color at home, put a thin coating of Vaseline along your hairline, ears, and neck before you start,” Chris says.
+“It will create a barrier between your skin and the hair color, preventing stains.”